 “When done properly, a HIIT workout for women cuts down on the time you need to exercise each week, while at the same time jump-starting fat and calorie burning.”

-Yet that word “intensity” may give older adults pause.
+Yet the word “intensity” may give older adults pause.
 Are HIIT routines too strenuous after the age of 50 or so — especially for the non-athletes among us?
 And even if you’re medically cleared to take on HIIT, what’s the best way to begin?
 For example, can you turn an ordinary walk in the park into a heart-pumping, fat-burning powerhouse workout?

 >READ: A 10 MINUTE WORKOUT ROUTINE YOU CAN DO AT HOME